Fans Of ‘General Hospital’ React To The Big Necklace Reveal

 “WTF #GH I DID NOT WANT NELLE TO BE NINA’S DAUGHTER… THIS IS RIDICULOUS.
 I WANTED IT TO BE WILLOW!
 IF NELLE GETS CUSTODY OF WILEY BC NINA IS NOW ON HER SIDE…I’M FINISHED,” ranted a very annoyed show fan.

-At the same time, some General Hospital fans seem intrigued by the Nina-Nelle combination and are ready to see where this heads.
+At the same time, some General Hospital fans seem intrigued by the Nina-Nelle connection and are ready to see where this heads.

 “#GH caught me by surprise, which is a thing I love, with the whole Nina/Nelle thing.
 A mother/daughter duo that could and should cause some trouble,” admitted another viewer.

 There is no new episode airing on Friday, but the action kicks back into gear again on Monday.
-General Hospital spoilers from SheKnows Soaps detail that next week contains plenty more regarding Nina and Nelle and love it or hate it, fans do seem to be buzzing about this latest development.
+General Hospital spoilers from SheKnows Soaps detail that next week contains plenty more information regarding Nina and Nelle, and love it or hate it, fans do seem to be buzzing about this latest development.